10 years later, Okwandu still savors UConn hoop title

 • Coach brings big-stage chops to Avon High basketball

-Nishant Gopalachar and Today Publishing received a First Place SPJ Award for this story • SPJ = Society of Professional Journalists • Awards Story
+Nishant Gopalachar and Today Magazine received a first-place SPJ award for this story • SPJ = Society of Professional Journalists • Award Story

 This year is the 10th anniversary of a major UConn basketball milestone — when the clock hit zeroes on April 4, 2011, an overwhelming feeling burst through senior center Charles Okwandu as UConn beat Butler to clinch the 2011 NCAA men’s championship.